Tecfidera | dimethyl fumerate delayed-release capsules

 What does Tecfidera treat

-Tecfidera is an oral medication used for treating adult patients with relapsing forms of multiple sclerosis.
+Tecfidera is an oral medication used for treating adult patients with relapsing forms of multiple sclerosis (MS).
 Relapsing forms of multiple sclerosis are defined as having periods of worsening of function followed by periods of temporary improvement.
 Relapsing patients may develop new or previous symptoms such as loss of sensitivity, muscle weakness, numbness or tingling sensations.

 How effective is Tecfidera